 Ultimately, there can come a time when it’s a smart move.

 It is not for everyone, but moving from Big 4 to Mid Tier works really well for some people.
 Before making the decision to move, you must be clear about your career options and identify your career goals.
 Then you can consider whether a Mid Tier firm is a better option to achieve these than remaining in a Big 4 firm.
-Talking to an executive coach about your career options and goals can be a really excellent way of working out what you want to do, and how you are going to do it.
+Talk to a coach about your career options and goals can be a really excellent way of working out what you want to do, and how you are going to do it.

 Learn more about ways to move your career forward.

 This website is packed full of useful information about developing your career in the professions.
 Take some time to look around.
 Here are links to just a few articles that you will find useful.
 Big 4 vs Mid Tier – what’s the difference?
 7 key questions if you are offered a role in a different firm.
-11 tips to survive the move to a new firm (part 1) 11 tips to survive the move to a new firm (part 2) And remember to sign up to download our FREE career kitbag.
-It is packed with tips, templates, worksheets, and advice on how to have a successful career.
+11 tips to survive the move to a new firm (part 1) 11 tips to survive the move to a new firm (part 2)

 Related Post